 Editor’s note: This post is part of our blog series all about internal communications.
 We’ve got other posts about treating your internal comms more like content marketing, why you should rethink your approach to internal comms, making your internal comms more than an email, and putting your internal communication where it counts.

-Look.
-Can we agree that how you communicate with your team matters?
-Your people are your best asset.
+Your people are your best asset, and how you communicate with your team matters.
 Their knowledge and talent enable you to create products and solve problems for your customers.
 Their ideas and initiative help grow your company and challenge the status quo.
 And, importantly, they make work fun.

 Your people matter.
 The relationships among your team matter.
-Communication is how we constitute and enact those relationships, make decisions, manage projects, celebrate successes, and on and on.
-Ergo, your communication—you guessed it—matters.
-A hell of a lot.
+Communication is how we build those relationships, make decisions, manage projects, celebrate successes, and so on.
+So your communication matters.
+A heck of a lot.

-Everything from productivity to organizational culture is influenced by (or wholly dependent on) your internal communication—how the members of your organization share information and relate to one another, from everyday interactions to new policy announcements or monthly finance reports from upper management.
+Everything from your team’s productivity to your organizational culture is influenced by (or wholly dependent on) your internal communication — that is, how the members of your organization share information and relate to one another, from everyday interactions to new policy announcements to monthly finance reports from upper management.

 Think about the other things that are important for your employees and the success of your business: the office space you occupy, the tools and software you use, the annual leadership retreat, the snacks in the break room fridge.
 You invest in things that matter because they make your company better.
 Your internal communications are no different, but too often aren’t given a similar level of consideration and investment.

 It’s time we invest more energy and resources into our internal communication.
 Here are three areas of your internal communications that need attention.
 (Hint: Send this to your boss.)